Working Papers

 How do asset returns interact with wealth inequality?
 Empirical evidence shows that portfolio choices and financial constraints lead to unequal risk exposure across households and financial intermediaries.
 To understand the dynamic general equilibrium implications, we build a macroeconomic model with heterogeneous households, a financial sector, asset market participation constraints, and endogenous asset price volatility.
 We develop a new deep learning methodology for characterizing global solutions to this class of macro-finance models.
 We show that wealth inequality, financial sector recovery, and asset price dynamics depends on which households are able to purchase assets during crisis.
 This means the government faces a trade-off between tighter leverage constraints and a more equal recovery.
 In our calibrated model, asset returns and participation constraints account for a large fraction of the change in wealth inequality over the past half-century.

-- 3Optimism, Net Worth Trap, and Asset Returns (R&R, Journal of Economic Theory)Goutham Gopalakrishna, Seung Joo Lee, and Theofanis Papamichalis2023
+- Beliefs and The Net Worth Trap (R&R at the Journal of Economic Theory)Goutham Gopalakrishna, Seung Joo Lee, and Theofanis Papamichalis2024

 2022